silverbulletmd/silverbullet/website/Silver Bullet.md

 ==You are looking at a (more or less) operational copy of Silver Bullet **right now**==.

-That’s right, this very website is powered by a quasi-read-only version of Silver Bullet itself. 🤯
+That’s right, **this very website is powered by Silver Bullet itself**. 🤯

 On this site, everything is editable as in a regular copy of Silver Bullet, just none of it persists (the back-end is read-only).
+So, edit away, reload the page and everything resets.

-So, don’t just sit there, try this!
+So, don’t just sit there, try it!

 * Click on the page picker (folder tree) icon at the top right, or hit `Cmd-k` (Mac) or `Ctrl-k` (Linux and Windows) to open the **page switcher**.
 Type the name of a nonexistent page to create it (although it won’t save in this environment).
 * Click on the run button (top right) or hit `Cmd-/` (Mac) or `Ctrl-/` (Linux and Windows) to open the **command palette** (note that not all commands will work in this mode).